Caregiver Tips: 20 Things Not To Say To Someone Living With Dementia

 “You Should Be Over This By Now”

-Statements like “You should be over this by now” can be insensitive and dismissive of the challenges faced by individuals with dementia.
+Statements like “You should be over this by now” can be insensitive and dismissive of the challenges faced by individuals living with dementia.
 The progression of dementia is not a matter of personal choice or willpower.
 Providing ongoing support is crucial, as it recognizes that the condition is a long-term and progressive challenge.

 “Stop Being So Confused”